-Hurricane season in Florida officially starts today June 1st and ends on Nov 30th.
-Whether it is just a small tropical storm passing through with minimal damage or a dangerously high category hurricane, you should always prepare your aircraft for the potential damage ahead.
+Hurricane season officially starts on June 1st and ends on Nov 30th.
+Whether it is just a small tropical storm passing through or a dangerously high category hurricane, you should always have a hurricane plan in place for your aircraft.

 Please note, most FBO’s will not be responsible for any damage to your aircraft caused by the storm.
 In the event of a storm, Banyan will keep a list of customers who have requested hangar space because they are unable to relocate their aircraft.
 Hangars will be filled in the order requested and we cannot guarantee space for everyone.
 Once your aircraft is stored in the hangar prior to the storm, it must stay in the hangar.
 Removing your aircraft from the hangar for a last minute departure is extremely dangerous for Banyan teammates, your aircraft and other customers’ aircraft.

 Very informative and well described post it was.
 Thanks for sharing it with us.